-SSH server is by default configured to allow an authenticating client several tries for a period before the authentication is considered a failure.
-The default configuration allows the users three attempts within 120 seconds (2 minutes) to authenticate, whereby the client will then be given the Permission denied error and the session closed.
+SSH server is by default configured to allow a user or client several tries to authenticate within a period before it's considered a failure.
+The default configuration allows three authentication attempts within 120 seconds (2 minutes), where if it still fails, the client will be given the Permission denied error and the session closed.

 The SSH server will log the failed login, and the user will then be allowed to log in again after the period has passed.
 Temporarily blocking failed SSH login might slow down malicious login attempts but will not deter brute-force attacks by bots.